izumi02-ui/Nexus-AI-Discord-Bot/docs/SYSTEM_DESIGN.md

 - Slash commands and valid prefix commands are handled exactly once.
 - Up to three attachment URLs are forwarded as context.
 Unsupported image understanding is disclosed rather than simulated.
-- Nexus starts idle with the activity `/ask  •  mention me`.
+- Nexus starts idle with the activity `/ask  •  /music  •  /voice`.
 - `/` and `/health` expose deploy state for Render.
 Discord latency is `null` during startup if the client has not produced a finite value yet.